-The Problem: The need for innovation in a capitalist model is consistent.
-This leaves organizational survival dependent on growth, yet the corporate model of efficiency naturally stunts innovative thought.
+The Problem: The need for innovation in a capitalist market is consistent.
+This leaves organizational survival dependent on growth, yet the corporate model of efficiency stunts innovative thought.

-The Solution: Evaluating and implementing behavioral action plans in the areas of culture, workflow, team dynamics, and leadership behaviors enables management to make environmental improvements that will elicit greater creativity.
+The Solution: Evaluating the areas of environment, workflow, team dynamics, and leadership behavior enables leadership to make cultural improvements that will elicit greater creativity.

 Key Words: Creative Culture, Facilitating Innovation, Leadership Behaviors, Team Dynamics & Workflow

 The personal healthcare company Procter and Gamble, better known as P&G or the king of innovation, was founded in 1837 in Cincinnati by brothers-in-law William Procter and James Gamble.
 Their business was a budding enterprise that experienced steady regional progress during the mid-19th century.
 It then exploded with growth during the Civil War.
 Winning Union contracts to provide soap and candles to the war effort.
 By the turn of the century, they had expanded across the United States and then internationally.
 Above all, they made everyday items from toilet paper and shampoo to fabric softener and toothpaste.
 Over the last 50-years, P&G continued their evolution absorbing companies and becoming one of the top global conglomerates at one point reaching $83 Billion in annual sales.
 They had become an iconic company of personal healthcare and a standard in the American household.

 Today’s corporate environment calls on mature companies to create 5% of organic growth a year to maintain market share and stock stability.
 For P&G that equates to $4 Billion a year in new business.
 While many corporations look at this as a continual innovation crisis, P&G has positioned themselves to systematically introduce new products on a routine basis.
 This begins with their investment in 26 research and development (R&D) centers around the world while spending ~$2.1 Billion per year in these efforts.